-Annex M is an ADSL2+ standard that increases the theoretical upstream data rate beyond the limits of standard ADSL2+.
+Annex M is an ADSL2+ standard that increases your upstream data rate beyond the limits of standard ADSL2+.

-Any increase in upstream speeds will typically result in a matching decrease in downstream speed - typically at a 1:1 ratio.
-As with Annex A ADSL2+, your speeds also depend on factors such as the length and condition of your telephone line, and the quality of your
+Any increase in upstream speeds will result in a matching decrease in downstream speed—usually at a 1:1 ratio.
+Just like standard ADSL, your speeds also depend on the quality of your wiring, and the length and condition of your phone line.

 The following are required to use Internode Annex M:

 Internode offers ADSL2+ Annex M at no extra cost.

 All routers sold by Internode support the full range of ADSL protocols—including Annex M.

 Providing that you meet the requirements you can enable Annex M online through My Internode:

 To turn Annex M off, simply return to the Internode ADSL2+ Profiles tool and select a standard line profile, then configure your ADSL2+ modem to use an Annex A connection.

 IMPORTANT: If your modem does not achieve Annex M sync, it may negotiate an Annex A connection or fail to connect at all.

 If you are unable to connect after enabling Annex M: